libp2p/js-libp2p/doc/GETTING_STARTED.md

 await node.stop()
 ```

-If you are not familiar with multiaddrs, you should read the [multiformats/js-multiaddr](https://github.com/multiformats/js-multiaddr) README.

 ### Custom setup

 Once your libp2p node is running, it is time to get it connected to the public network.
 We can do this via peer discovery.